geor-kasapidi/geor-kasapidi.github.io/_posts/2022-08-17-mpscommandbuffer.markdown

 ---
 layout: post
 title:  "Improve Metal GPU utilization"
-date:   2022-08-15 15:00:00 +0300
+date:   2022-08-17 09:00:00 +0300
 categories: metal swift
-keywords: swift, metal, ios, command buffer, mtlcommandbuffer, mpscommandbuffer
+keywords: swift, metal, ios, command buffer, mtlcommandbuffer, mpscommandbuffer, gpu, programming
 ---
 Building a fast and efficient CPU<->GPU pipeline is not a trivial engineering task.
 Since the whole point of using a GPU in your computing is speed, you want to find the best way to use it.
 And the most obvious idea is to parallelize calculations between CPU and GPU.
 In this article, i want to show you a cool trick available since iOS 13 that will allow you to optimize your GPU usage.